MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-channels-in-teams.md

 ## Private channel creation and membership

-By default, any team owner or member can create a private channel.
+By default, any team owner or team member can create a private channel.
 Guests can't create them.
-On the **Settings** tab for a team, team owners can set whether team members are allowed to create private channels.
-Admins can also use policies to control whether individual users are allowed to create private channels.
+On the **Settings** tab for a team, team owners can turn off or turn on the ability for members to create private channels.
+Admins can also use policies to control which users in your organization are allowed to create private channels.

 Any team member can be added to a private channel in the team, including guests.
 If a member leaves a team, that user will also leave all private channels in the team.
 If the user is added back to the team, they must be added to private channels in the team.